Owen-Liuyuxuan/papers_reading_sharing.github.io/docs/3dDetection/YOLOStereo3D.md

 #  YOLOStereo3D: A Step Back to 2D for Efficient Stereo 3D Detection (EN)
 This is my paper accepcted by *ICRA* 2021.
 The open-sourced code is in https://github.com/Owen-Liuyuxuan/visualDet3D .

-The basic idea is an attempt to mimic how people perceive depth from a single image, and more importantly try to incorperate calibration matrix and ground plane information into the detection model.

 The basic idea is to train Stereo 3D detection model "like" a Monocular one, to obtain fast inference speed and reasonable performance.
 Multiple modules are introduced and merged.

 The re-production of the stereo/monocular results of this paper should be rather stable provided with the open-source repo.